sjktje/irssi-scripts/README.md

 # Irssi scripts

 This repository contains a set of Irssi scripts.
-All, except `warnkick.pl`, only make sense if your client is opered.
+All, except `warnkick` and `whocount`, make sense only if your client is opered.

 ## akill